cassidyjames/cassidyjames.github.io/starwars/ahsoka.md

 Join us to watch [Ahsoka on Disney+]!
 We’ll be watching one chapter each debut ~~Wednesday~~ **Tuesday at 8:30 PM Mountain** time.

-If you are unable to watch asking with us at that time, you can still join the Discord and chat—just be careful of spoilers!
+If you are unable to watch along with us at that time, you can still join the Discord and chat—just be careful of spoilers!

 Event                                                                | Episode
 :------------------------------------------------------------------- | :-------------------------